-All clubs, trips and activities offered to pupils at Stelling Minnis are available to pupils with special educational needs either with or without a statement of special educational needs / Education, Health and Care Plan.
-Where it is necessary, the school will use the resources available to it to provide additional adult support to enable the safe participation of the pupil in the activity
+All clubs, trips and activities offered to pupils at Stelling Minnis are available to pupils with special educational needs either with or without an Education, Health and Care Plan.
+Where it is necessary, the school will use the resources available to it to provide additional adult support to enable the safe participation of the pupil in the activity.
+Careful risk assessments will be made prior to each activity.